ingamedeo/cloudsim-simulations/README.md

 **cost_per_sec * (cpu_time + delay_data_loading)**

-The total cost of the simulations is as follows:
+The total cost of the main simulations is as follows:

 - Simulation1: 774,69 cost units
 - Simulation1b: 927,25 cost units